 Google then visits your blog and indexes the content for different search terms.
 It will take at least a month or two to index your blog once submitted.

-Google also provides you with a dashboard to look at your blog’s performance in the search results, keywords your blog ranked for, number of backlinks your blog has, and much more.
+Google also provides you with a dashboard to look at your blog's performance in the search results, keywords your blog ranked for, the number of backlinks your blog has, and much more.